Buying real estate in Vientiane?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-LIWG/GIZ Land Law 2019 Translation Widely cited donor-supported translation used by practitioners.
-We used it to verify the exact framing of foreign land use rights.
-We cross-referenced it with official portal listings.
+LIWG/GIZ Land Law 2019 (English translation) Widely cited donor-supported translation used by practitioners.
+We used it to verify the exact framing: land is state-owned and foreigners get use rights only.
+We triangulated it with the Lao Trade Portal listing and practitioner commentary.

-Tilleke & Gibbins Condominium Decree Analysis Major regional law firm with professional accountability.
-We used it to explain the 2024 condominium ownership pathway for foreigners.
-We treated it as authoritative interpretation.
+Tilleke & Gibbins (Decree 352/GOV explainer) Major regional law firm with professional accountability.
+We used it to describe the condominium ownership pathway for foreigners in Vientiane.
+We treated it as interpretation and cross-checked against the Land Law framework.

-Multilaw Real Estate Guide (Laos) Structured comparative guide from an established legal network.
-We used it to sanity-check ownership rules and tax rates.
-We used it as a secondary practitioner cross-check.
+Multilaw Real Estate Guide (Laos) Structured comparative guide by an established legal network.
+We used it to confirm the headline rule that foreigners cannot own land but can obtain land-use rights.
+We used it as a second practitioner cross-check.

-PwC Worldwide Tax Summaries (Lao PDR) Major global firm with consistent methodology.
-We used it to quantify the 2% transfer tax on property.
-We cross-checked against KPMG and World Bank data.
+PwC Worldwide Tax Summaries (Lao PDR) Major global firm with consistent methodology and regular updates.
+We used it to quantify the 2% transfer tax on real property in Vientiane.
+We cross-checked it against World Bank cost data and other tax references.

-KPMG Laos Tax Profile Independent global firm providing tax mechanics verification.
-We used it to corroborate annual land tax structure.
-We triangulated with PwC to avoid single-source reliance.
+KPMG Country Tax Profile (Laos) Independent global firm providing a separate check on tax mechanics.
+We used it to corroborate that land tax is assessed per square meter and paid annually.
+We triangulated PwC's description to avoid relying on one source.